chancee-ldn/swiftpress/README.md

 Needs to be formatted like so:
 ```
 ---
-title: Tt is a play of itself the worst that ever I heard in my life
+title: It is a play of itself the worst that ever I heard in my life
 date: 01 Mar 1661 16:58:24 +0000
 excerpt: A short extract that will be included in the RSS feed...
 tags: Tags, Seperated By, Commas
 lang: English
-link: if a link it provided, the title on the frontpage will point to it, if blank it will push to the post
+link: if a link is provided, the title on the frontpage will point to it, if blank it will push to the post
 ---
 a posts content...(in markdown format)
 ```